libgd/libgd/src/readme.txt

   About the additional .gd image file format

-                            In addition to reading and writing the PNG format and reading the X Bitmap format, gd has the capability to read and write its own ".gd" format.
+                            In addition to reading and writing the PNG and JPEG formats and reading the X Bitmap format, gd has the capability to read and write its own ".gd" format.
 This format is _not_ intended for general purpose use and should never be used to distribute images.
 It is not a compressed format.
 Its purpose is solely to allow very fast loading of images your program needs often in order to build other images for output.
-If you are experiencing performance problems when loading large,
+If you are experiencing performance problems when
-                            fixed PNG images your program needs to produce its output images, you may wish to examine the functions gdImageCreateFromGd and
+                            loading large, fixed PNG images your program needs to produce its output images, you may wish to examine the functions
-                            gdImageGd, which read and write .gd format images.
+                            gdImageCreateFromGd and gdImageGd, which read
+                            and write .gd format images.

                             The program "pngtogd.c" is provided as a simple way of converting .png files to .gd